gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/licensing-notice-gij-cloud.md

 ---

-title: Licensing notice
+title: "Licensing notice"
-description: License information for Git Integration for Jira Cloud
+description: "License information for Git Integration for Jira Cloud"
+product: "Git Integration for Jira Cloud"
+feature: "Licensing notice"
+content_type: "reference"
+audience: "all"
+plan_required: "all"
+deployment: "Jira Cloud"
+git_host_support: []
+role_required: "all"
+version_required: "all"
+status: "GA"
+last_verified: "2026-03"
+tags: ["Git Integration for Jira Cloud", "Jira Cloud", "reference"]
 taxonomy:
     category: git-integration-for-jira-cloud
 ---
+<kbd>Last updated: March 2026</kbd>

+This page records third-party license text included with Git Integration for Jira Cloud.
+Use it when you need the legal notice for bundled code or when support, security, or procurement teams ask which upstream license terms apply to a component shipped with the app.

+## Third-party license notice included with Git Integration for Jira Cloud

 The **Git Integration for Jira** app contains some code covered by the following license: